bbb1293/simpleAtmController/README.md

 Insert your card (####-####-####-####)
 ```

-So, if you put a valid card number,
+If you put a valid card number,
 ```bash
 Insert your card (####-####-####-####) 1111-2222-3333-4444